bengtmartensson/ABeacon/README.md

 This project consists of a class implementing an AMX-compatible beacon on an Arduino with Ethernet card (W5100 compatible).

-The AMX beacon protocol is descibed e.g. [here](http://www.globalcache.com/files/docs/API-GC-100.pdf).
+The AMX beacon protocol is described e.g. [here](http://www.globalcache.com/files/docs/API-GC-100.pdf).

 This is a singleton class, with no public constructor.
-Instead, the static "factory" function newInstance should be called, which returns a pointer to the newly created instance, provided it has not been instantiated before.
+Instead, the static "factory" function setup() should be called.
 The user then has to call the send() function on a regular basis, e.g. every 10 to 60 seconds.
-See examples/Beacon.ino for an example.
+Alternatively, checkSend() can be called arbitrarily often, without flooding the LAN.
+See example/Beacon.ino for an example.

 The class requires that the Ethernet has been setup before calling newInstance.
 It then instantiates its own private EthernetUDP instance.